-Tim grew up in a Christian family as a “third culture kid” as his father worked for a big international accountancy firm.
-Tim’s family moved between South Africa, Botswana, England and Poland.
-Georgie spent her childhood in England and although she had always been deeply curious about God she only heard the Gospel and became a Christian when she was 21.
+Tim grew up in a Christian family as a “third culture kid” as his father worked for a big international accountancy firm, moving between South Africa, Botswana, England and Poland.
+Georgie spent her childhood in England and was deeply curious about God, investigating the Buddhist and Hindu faiths whilst volunteering as a teacher at a Tibetan Refugee camp in Nepal.
+Tim and Georgie met whilst studying at University and Georgie first heard the Gospel at a Christianity Explored course there, becoming a Christian shortly after.

 Join the Vallance-Webbs' support team

 Tim and Georgie rely on a team of partners who agree to pray for them and to provide the financial support which enables them to serve with MAF.

 Would you prayerfully consider joining their support team?

 Get the Vallance-Webbs' prayer letters by email - simply fill the form below.